waqarnabi/waqarnabi.github.io/_pages/research.md

   + Competency-Based Education, Work-Based Learning, and Mastery Learning
   + Computing Education in Low and Middle Income Countries (LMICs)

-And an area that spans both domains:
+And an area perhaps closest to my heart and that spans both domains:
-+ Sustaiability, Responsibility and Equity in Computing Education and Practice
++ Sustainability, Responsibility and Equity in Computing Education and Practice

 These are still quite high-level areas, and any given time I am focussed on something quite narrow within these domains.
 You can have a look at PhD projects I've proposed in [Supervision](supervision.md) and my publications on [Google Scholar organized by date here](https://scholar.google.com/citations?hl=en&user=kSwo6DcAAAAJ&view_op=list_works&sortby=pubdate) for a better sense of my more recent priorities.
 I am happy to collaborate or supervise PhD scholars in any of these broad areas.